Vegetable Egg Foo Young Recipe

 Green peas – You can use either frozen, thawed, or fresh green peas.
 I used frozen.

-Green onions – As you slice them, keep the light parts separated from dark parts.
-You want about a ¼ cup of each.
-The light green parts will get cooked and the dark green parts will get used as a garnish.
+Green onions – As you slice them, keep the light parts separated from the dark parts.
+You want about ¼ cups of each.
+The light green parts will be cooked, and the dark green parts will be used as garnish.

 Egg Foo Young Gravy (Brown Gravy)